-Specialist publications may also be interested to hear about the Week.
+Specialist publications (employment and education issues, social policy or European affairs) may also be interested to hear about the Week.
 You should approach these as early as possible as their editorial calendars may fill up in advance.
 The information you provide can be more technical.
 Providing access to an expert or a testimonial from someone who has benefited from quality VET will encourage coverage.